alexanderswann-noaa/Benthic-LiDAR-Mapping/README.md

 Follow These Steps
 https://github.com/CloudCompare/CloudComPy/blob/master/doc/UseWindowsCondaBinary.md

-Step 4: Step up environment in pycharm or skip and use argparseFile.py to run from command prompt
+Step 4: Step up environment in pycharm or skip and use argparseFile.py to run from command prompt or use GUI_run.py to run from a GUI

 Step 5: download file from this repository and run code.